 The goal of medical screening programs is to detect disease at a latent or early stage in order to deliver more timely interventions, leading to reduced morbidity and/or mortality.
 Rose and Barker suggested that an effective screening program must answer three important questions: “Does early treatment improve prognosis?
 How valid and repeatable is the screening test?
 What are the yields of the screening service?

 International Cancer Specialists provides well-established recommended screenings for the following cancers:

 At International Cancer Specialists (ICS), we relentlessly strive to provide our patients compassionate and competent care.
-Led by qualified and experienced oncology clinicians and healthcare managers, as well as a multidisciplinary team of medical specialist partners (all of whom are UK or/and US Board-Certified), ICS stands ready to deliver cutting-edge patient-centered care in a welcoming environment.
+Led by qualified and experienced oncology clinicians and healthcare managers, as well as a multidisciplinary team of medical specialist partners (all of whom are the UK or/and US Board-Certified), ICS stands ready to deliver cutting-edge patient-centred care in a welcoming environment.
 For cancer and diagnosis treatment services, look no further than ICS.

 Feel free to contact us anytime @